nmarhari/sdp/documentation/usercase001.md

 ### Basic flow:
 1. The user takes a photo of the food item.
 2. The user uploads the photo through the app.
-3. The system sends the photo to OpenAI's API to identify the food and estimate its carbohydrate content.
+3. The user logs into the Dexcom API.
 4. The system retrieves the user's real-time blood glucose levels using the Dexcom API.
+5. The system sends the photo to OpenAI's API to identify the food and estimate its carbohydrate content.
-5. The system uses the carb-to-insulin ratio provided by the user to calculate the required insulin dosage.
+6. The system uses the carb-to-insulin ratio provided by the user to calculate the required insulin dosage.
-6. The system returns the insulin dosage estimate to the user.
+7. The system returns the insulin dosage estimate to the user.

 ### Alternative path:
 - **Unrecognized Image**: